 A nice fellow named Matt Patterson soon started hanging out with

 us, and he was our first Riff Raff.

 Audiences liked us.
 We were doing something right.

-KADAVERE, JULIE FORD, MATT PATTERSON
+KADAVRE, JULIE FORD, MATT PATTERSON

 UA Cinema 4 Tyler Mall

 those early days, ROCKY HORROR was certainly not without it's

 People used to throw eggs, drinks, and other objects at us while

 we would do "The Time Warp".